Sangaree (film): Production

 The film was based on the novel by Frank G. Slaughter, which was published in 1948.
 Slaughter was a doctor turned novelist who specialised in historical fiction.

 Pine-Thomas Productions purchased the film rights in March 1952.
 In June they hired Edward Ludwig to direct this and The Rebel.
 (The latter would not be made.)

 By November Arlene Dahl was set as the female lead and Pine and Thomas were trying to get Tyrone Power for the male star.
 Eventually Fernando Lamas was borrowed from MGM.

 Filming started 17 January 1953.
 Filming took place for ten days when Paramount chairman Adolph Zukor decided to halt, and start again in 3-D. The new technique involved a deal of adjustment.

 "It was rather like doing a stage play," said Patricia Medina.

 Paramount later decided to make Red Garters in 3-D.

 It was the first of two films which Arlene Dahl and Fernando Lamas starred together.
 They also appeared in The Diamond Queen released the same year.
-They were married from 1954-1960.
+They were married from 1954 to 1960.

 David Duncan, who worked on the script, recalls visiting the set during filming.
 He noticed a sign which said "George Washington for President" and asked producer Bill Thomas to take it down as Washington did not become president until years after the film was set.
 Thomas halted production to do this but was upset when he discovered the sign would have been out of shot and was only put up as a joke.